rbs25765/vmm-v3-script/Lab/dc_with_vjunos/README.md

    ![apstra1](images/apstra1.jpg)

-2. Search for vEX, and clone it
+2. Search for vJunosSwitch, and clone it

    ![apstra2](images/apstra2.jpg)
-3. Set a new name, for example *Juniper vEX 23.X"
+3. Set a new name, for example *Juniper vJunosSwitch 23.X"

    ![apstra3](images/apstra3.jpg)
 4. Click on selector, and edit field Version, change it from (1[89]|2[0-2])\..* to (1[89]|2[0-3])\..*